After you apply

 3. Deferring or withdrawing your application

-If you wish to withdraw your application from consideration, please email gradapply@mun.ca (please reference your Memorial University student number) and we will close your file.
-Please note that application fee cannot be refunded.
+If you wish to withdraw your application from consideration, please email gradapply@mun.ca (please reference your Memorial University student number).
+Please note that application fee is non-refundable.

 4. After a recommendation for admission (conditional and full admission)

-Applicants who are recommended for admission but missing required documents (e.g., proof of English proficiency, confirmation of degree completion, etc.) will be emailed a conditional admission letter and Program of Study form (which may reflect program requirements, names of supervisory committee members, and funding).
-Conditionally admitted applicants will be asked to accept or decline our offer admission through the online application within two weeks of receiving their admission decision.
+Applicants who are recommended for admission but missing required documents (e.g., proof of English proficiency, confirmation of degree completion, etc.) will be emailed a conditional admission offer letter and Program of Study form (which may reflect program requirements, names of supervisory committee members, and funding).
+These applicants will be asked to accept or decline our offer admission through the online application within two weeks of receiving their admission decision.
 In some cases, applicants are offered conditional admission pending the completion of some Memorial University courses (e.g., prerequisites).
-In such cases, conditionally admitted applicants are advised to follow the instructions for admission subject to completion of a qualifying year.
-Conditionally admitted applicants should email any missing required documents to sgs@mun.ca (please reference your Memorial University student number and that you have been conditionally admitted) so they can be fully admitted.
+In such cases, applicants are advised to follow the instructions for admission subject to completion of a qualifying year.
+Applicants should email any missing required documents to sgs@mun.ca (please reference your Memorial University student number and that you have been conditionally admitted) so they can receive an unconditional offer of admission.
 If you require more time to make a decision, please let us know.

 5. Deferring your admission